-ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with testicular cancer.
+Use the menu to see other pages.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-For testicular cancer, this team includes a urologist and medical oncologist.
+For testicular cancer, this team includes a urologist and a medical oncologist.
 A medical oncologist is a doctor who specializes in treating cancer with medication.
 Sometimes, patients may also see a radiation oncologist.
-A radiation oncologist a doctor who specializes in giving radiation therapy to treat cancer.
-Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+A radiation oncologist is a doctor who specializes in giving radiation therapy to treat cancer.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Germ cell tumors are highly sensitive to chemotherapy and are therefore usually curable.
-However, unlike the other types of germ cell tumors, chemotherapy is not very effective for a teratoma.
-Because many germ cell tumors are a mixture of teratoma and other types of germ cell tumor, successful treatment often requires both chemotherapy and surgery.
-Most often, testicular cancer can be successfully treated with surgery, chemotherapy, and/or radiation therapy.
+After surgery, chemotherapy or radiation therapy may be recommended.
+Germ cell tumors are highly sensitive to chemotherapy and are usually curable even if the cancer has spread.
+But chemotherapy is not very effective for a type of germ cell tumor called a teratoma.
+This type needs to be removed with surgery.
+Because many non-seminomas are a mixture of teratoma and other types of germ cell tumor, successful treatment often requires chemotherapy followed by surgery to remove any of the remaining tumor.

 If a decision is made to perform an orchiectomy, a sample of blood will be collected before surgery to test for levels of serum tumor markers because they are often helpful in planning treatment and follow-up care.
 For example, increasing or consistently high AFP or beta-hCG after surgery is a sign that the cancer has spread.
 In this situation, a patient usually needs chemotherapy (see below) even if the metastases cannot be seen on imaging tests.